 Remember the day when you bought a camera and thought, “this is my camera.”
-Not, “this is my camera for a while, until the next version is released in a year and a half…”
+Not – “this is my camera, until the next version is released in a year? ” Enter the Nikon F6, quite possibly your last camera.

 Question: Do you still use & like your F6?
-Would you recommend the F6?
+Would you recommend it?

 Question: the camera is just a box.
 Who cares what kind of camera you use?

 Answer: To the general public, no one cares.
 To the photographer who would ask this question, I’ll save you some time.
 Don’t bother reading any further.
-I’m happy to share why I disagree with that line of thinking – but don’t expect you to be convinced.
+This page explains why I disagree with that line of thinking – but don’t expect you to be convinced.
 Please click here for an interview with Tomohisa Ikeno who articulates extremely well how I feel about this discussion as it pertains to the F6.
 If you’re capable of being convinced a camera isn’t just a box this article is good medicine.

 Question: Any technical issues/problems?

-Answer: I’m on year 9 with the camera.
-I’ve put over 400 rolls of film through it (nowhere near taxing it) and no surprise, functionally it has stood up extremely well.
+Answer: I’m on year 10 with the camera.
+I’ve put nearly 500 rolls of film through it (nowhere near taxing it) and no surprise, functionally it has stood up extremely well.
 Remember these cameras are built to last.
 They’re extremely durable and rugged.
 Short of dropping it a significant distance onto a hard surface – or in water – it’s tough to imagine what would cause a camera like the F6 to stop functioning.

 Cosmetically: Because the camera is so well designed there’s virtually nothing to break off or catch as it’s jammed into and yanked out of the bag.
 Cosmetically it continues to ware well; a handsome beast even with a few nicks and scrapes.

-– Last year the small, rubber grommets around the AE/AF-L/AF-ON buttons (top rear right), as well as the Bracket and Lock buttons (top rear left) of the camera began to work their way loose.
+– A couple years ago the small, rubber grommets around the AE/AF-L/AF-ON buttons (top rear right), as well as the Bracket and Lock buttons (top rear left) of the camera began to work their way loose.
 A dab of adhesive fixed this, re-fastetning them tightly to the body before they tore.
 I’ve seen other F6’s with these rubber grommets torn off.

 – The Sub Command Dial (front) slips some times when I spin it – meaning it doesn’t always change the aperture.
 Less so with the rear command dial, which is far less used by me.